-The field education process is pivotal to launching effective and prepared social workers and is a partnership involving the Social Work Program, the Field Education Department, Social Work Faculty, Field Placement Sites, Field Instructors, and social work students.
-Field practicum experiences occur in a variety of human service settings across New England.
-These include child welfare, health, educational, criminal justice, mental health and a wide range of other settings where generalist and advanced clinical practice can be learned and applied.
-Students may work with individuals, families, groups, organizations, communities and governmental and non-governmental entities.
-Students have the opportunity to work with many diverse ethnic and cultural groups.
+The field education process is pivotal to launching competent professional social workers and is a partnership involving the Social Work Program, Field Education Program, Social Work Faculty and Staff, Community Partners, Field Instructors, and Social Work Students.
+Field practicum experiences occur in a variety of settings, including child welfare, medical, educational, criminal justice, mental health, addiction, and a wide range of other settings where generalist and advanced clinical practice can be learned and applied.
+Students have the opportunity to work with many diverse ethnic and cultural groups and may work with individuals, families, groups, organizations, communities and governmental and non-governmental entities.

 Terri J. Haven, MSW, LICSW